nasirkhan/wikimedia-commons-presentation/README.md

-this is a presentaion on Wikimedia Commons.
+This is a presentaion on Wikimedia Commons.
 This presentation is developed based on the impress.js. you can check the this live at the following url http://nasirkhn.com/wikipedia/wikipedia-presentaion/